 With direct injection becoming the hottest new technology for gasoline engines, expect uniquely-bowled pistons to become more and more popular.

-For more information about piston shape and combustion, follow the links on the next page.
+For more information about piston shape and combustion, follow the links below.